GokulNC/Indic-NLP-Library/README.md

 # Indic NLP Library

-The goal of the Indic NLP Library is to build Python based libraries for common text processing and Natural Language Processing in Indian languages.
-Indian languages share a lot of similarity in terms of script, phonology, language syntax, etc. and this library is an attempt to provide a general solution to very commonly required toolsets for Indian language text.
+The goal of the Indic NLP Library is to build Python based utilities for common text processing and Natural Language Processing for languages of the Indian sub-continent.
+Indic languages share a lot of similarity in terms of script, phonology, language syntax, etc. and this library is an attempt to provide a general solution to very commonly required toolsets for Indian language text.

 The library provides the following functionalities: